gcanti/tcomb/docs/GUIDE.md

 then use modules like `envify` (for `browserify`) or `webpack.DefinePlugin` (for `webpack`) in your production build.

+**TODO**.
+Example configuration for browserify and webpack.

 ## Reducing the boilerplate

 Writing asserts can be cumbersome, let's see if we can write less.
-Every type defined with `tcomb`, included the built-in type `t.Number` (the type of all numbers), owns a static predicate `is(x: any) -> boolean` useful for type checking:
+Every type defined with `tcomb`, included the built-in type `t.Number` (the type of all numbers), owns a static predicate `is(x: any) => boolean` useful for type checking:

 ```js
 import t from 'tcomb';